 - Update the stocks periodically.

-- Follow up with material suppliers, with prior consent from the purchase department, to ensure timely supply.
+- Follow up with material suppliers, with prior consent from the purchasing department, to ensure timely supply.

 - Maintain records of departmental tools, machinery, etc. on site.